-If you live in Boise, Idaho you are eligible to file for divorce in the Ada County District Court, provided either you or your spouse has resided in the area for at least six weeks prior to filing.
-Consulting with your Boise divorce lawyer prior to deciding how to file will ensure that you understand the options available to you when you decide to file for divorce and make the right choice for your individual situation.
+If you live in Boise, Idaho you are eligible to file for divorce in the Ada County Magistrate Court, provided either you or your spouse has resided in the area for at least six weeks prior to filing.
+Consulting with your Boise child custody lawyer prior to deciding how to file will ensure that you understand the options available to you when you decide to file for divorce and make the right choice for your individual situation.

 Family Court services at the Ada County District Court may be useful during your Boise divorce.
 The Court can offer assistance in creating a Parenting Plan, running child support calculations, and arranging supervised visitation if that is necessary.
 If during the course of your divorce you, your former spouse, either of your attorneys, or a judge feels that a Parenting Time Evaluation is necessary to make decisions about child custody, the process will be done through the court.